rahulbhoyar1995/HF-Spaces-with-Github-Actions-Tutorial/README.md

 git push --force space main
 ```
 #### Step 2: Create GitHub Action for Synchronization
+(filename : **.github/workflows/sync_to_hub.yml** )
 Next, create a GitHub Action to automatically push your main branch to Spaces.
 Replace HF_USERNAME with your username and SPACE_NAME with your Space name.
-Also, create a GitHub secret with your Hugging Face API token.
+Also, [create a GitHub secret](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-encrypted-secrets-for-an-environment) with your Hugging Face API token.
 You can find your token under API Tokens on your Hugging Face profile.

 ```
 name: Sync to Hugging Face hub